 continue to develop this aspect of my art.

 The exhibition in Japan was seen by representatives of the Tokomachi Quilt Festival and I was invited to have a small selection of textile pieces on display in 2014.

 In 2015 I was invited back to this famous quilt festival where the whole town takes part and

 people come from all over Japan to see the quilts on display.
-I was given a much bigger space

 I am still painting but now also spend some of my time creating with fabric and stitch often

 inspired by my collection of Japanese kimono fabrics.